|

 Instructions

-• In a mixing bowl, combine the milk, Chambord liquor, eggs, and sugar.
-Gradually incorporate the gluten-free flour into the mixture, ensuring it’s well combined.
+• In a mixing bowl, whisk together the milk, Chambord, eggs, and sugar until smooth.
+Add the flour and whisk until fully combined.

-• Pour the batter into your prepared baking dishes.
-Add the vibrant raspberries to the baking dish, evenly distributing them.
+• Pour the batter into the prepared dish(es).
+Add the raspberries and spread them evenly.

 • Enjoy!